 The lives of those with an acquired brain injury and their families are dramatically changed with the potential for employment loss, social isolation, a shortage of suitable housing, financial strain, emotional distress and a lifetime of dealing with an evolving variety of cognitive, physical, and social impairments.

-The Resource Centre is a guide to navigating this new territory.
-Although this new life may feel unfamiliar at first, we believe with the proper support, the transition can be eased.
+The Resource Centre is a guide to help navigate this new territory.
+Although this new life may feel unfamiliar, we believe with the proper support, the transition can be eased.

 We have compiled information and links to lead you in the right direction.